-When bingo is offered in a large group setting there are many potential barriers that prevent a resident with dementia from achieving two primary objectives: success and independence.
+When bingo is offered in a large group setting there are many potential barriers that prevent a resident with de mentia or alzheimer s from achieving two primary objectives: success and independence.
 Some of the barriers that apply to all residents include visual and/or hearing impairment, dexterity issues, and reaction time.
 People with dementia may also have difficulties in complex attention and executive function related to their dementia.
 If we instead offer a modified bingo activity, those bingo enthusiasts can be offered a program that is tailored to their needs.

 The fun in playing bingo is the challenge of finding the numbers on the card and the excitement of yelling “BINGO!”.
 Winning prizes is not the goal, nor is it a benefit and they should not be offered - winning or losing is not the purpose.
 Rather, the objective is the cognitive stimulation of finding the selected number or item; the motion of picking up the markers and placing them on the card; the opportunity to discuss the items or topics with picture bingo and word bingo.

-Because participants are so conditioned to getting a prize, you’ll likely have some who ask for it.
+Because dementia and Alzheimer's participants are so conditioned to getting a prize, you’ll likely have some who ask for it.
 The answer is that this bingo doesn’t have a prize - the prize in this activity is the fun of the game and challenge of figuring out the answer.

 We can offer a fun bingo activity that is achievable for people with dementia.
 The first thing we can do is simplify the game.
 Rather than using a full sized bingo card with 5 rows and 5 columns of numbers ranging from 1 to 75, we can use a 3 x 3 card with numbers 1 to 29 (such as our Easy Number Bingo).
 But who says that we have to use numbers at all?

-An easier game is to use pictures – the cards have pictures in the 3 x 3 grid (of animals, for example) and the caller holds up a card with a picture on it while announcing the name of the animal (such as our Animal Picture Bingo and Musical Instruments Picture Bingo).
+An easier dementia care game is to use pictures – the cards have pictures in the 3 x 3 grid (of animals, for example) and the caller holds up a card with a picture on it while announcing the name of the animal (such as our Animal Picture Bingo).
 Other ideas include

 - Household items